webrcade/webrcade-docs/docs/platforms/xbox/index.md

 * At this point, the webЯcade player should be displayed (see screen above).
 * Unfortunately, at the time of this writing, the Edge browser defaults to `Browsing Controls` mode (versus `Game Controls` mode) when webЯcade is loaded.
-    * The current mode can be confirmed by examining the controller icon in the navigation bar (highlighted in red in the screenshot above).
+    * The current mode can be confirmed by examining the controller icon in the navigation bar (highlighted in red in the screen above).
 If a red `X` is shown in the bottom-right portion of the controller, the page is currently in `Browsing Controls` mode.

 ![](../../assets/images/platforms/xbox/new-browsing-controls-message.png){: style="margin:5px; border: 1px solid #666" class="center zoomD"}

 * WebЯcade continually examines gamepad inputs and attempts to detect when the page is operating in `Browsing Controls` mode.
-If it determines the page is in `Browsing Controls` mode, the message shown in the screenshot above will be displayed, prompting for a switch to `Game Controls` mode.
+If it determines the page is in `Browsing Controls` mode, the message shown in the screen above will be displayed, prompting for a switch to `Game Controls` mode.

 ![](../../assets/images/platforms/xbox/new-use-browsing-controls.png){: style="margin:5px; border: 1px solid #666" class="center zoomD"}

 * To switch to `Game Controls` from `Browsing Controls` mode, hold down on the :material-microsoft-xbox-controller-menu: `Menu` button until the context menu is displayed.
-At that point use the left analog stick to hover over the `Use game controls` option and then press the `A` button (see screenshot above).
+At that point use the left analog stick to hover over the `Use game controls` option and then press the `A` button (see screen above).

 ![](../../assets/images/platforms/xbox/new-game-controls.png){: style="margin:5px; border: 1px solid #666" class="center zoomD"}

-* At this point, the controller icon in the navigation bar (highlighted in red in the screenshot above) should be light blue in color without the red `X`, indicating that the page is in `Game Controls` mode.
+* At this point, the controller icon in the navigation bar (highlighted in red in the screen above) should be light blue in color without the red `X`, indicating that the page is in `Game Controls` mode.

 ## Alternate controls